AngelosDid/AResCoN/README.md

 * Detect overlaps between two channels.
 * Map ROIs to subregions based on manually designated subregions.
-* Be used as a tool for ROI manipulation (such as converting inferences of labelled masks to ROIs, or merging ROIs inferred from raw and pre-processed images.
+* Be used as a tool for ROI manipulation (such as converting inferences of labelled masks to ROIs, or merging ROIs inferred from raw and pre-processed images).

 ## 📋 Prerequisites